top of page

 Drafts around windows, doors, and unfinished areas make your furnace work harder.

-• Check weatherstripping and replace if it’s cracked or worn.
+• Check weatherstripping and replace it if it’s cracked or worn.

 • Use caulking around gaps and exterior windows.